angrybacon/doomsday-wiki/markdown/partials/matchups/tes.gameplay.md

 ###### Post Doomsday

-Pass the turn piles are very risky against Storm decks, because the lifeloss of :card[Doomsday] puts them in the very good position of not needing a high Storm count.
+Pass-the-turn piles are very risky against Storm decks, because the lifeloss of :card[Doomsday] puts them in the very good position of not needing a high Storm count.
 With :card[Burning Wish] for :card[Grapeshot] they can easily amass enough damage without ever needing to reach 4 mana for :card[Tendrils of Agony].